zerodha/zerodhatech.github.io/content/blog/a-lesson-in-niche-business-dsls-at-scale.md

 ---

-At Zerodha, we process millions of trades in real-time, where each trade comes in to the system as concurrent high throughput HTTP requests.
+At Zerodha, we process millions of trades in real-time, where each trade comes into the system as concurrent high throughput HTTP requests.
 Each trade increases the latency for subsequent orders in the queue that are under processing at the same time at our OMS (Order Management System).
 When a single order comes through to the OMS, it goes through a bunch of computationally